Selkirk and Galashiels Railway: History

 Over many centuries the towns in the Borders had developed skills in manufacturing high-quality woollen goods, deriving originally from the abundant fellside grassland and equally abundant pure water.
 The intrinsic disadvantage of their location was the difficulty and expense of transporting the finished products to the market.

 The North British Railway obtained authorisation by the North British Railway Act 1844 (7 & 8 Vict. c. lxvi) for its mainline from Edinburgh to Berwick and opened that line in 1846.
 Already in 1845 with the first line under construction, the North British was planning a long branch line to Hawick, and it obtained an act of Parliament, the Edinburgh and Hawick Railway Act 1845 (8 & 9 Vict. c. clxiii) for the purpose.
 The NBR's purpose was to secure as much territory for itself as possible, and to connect beyond to Carlisle, giving access to the emerging West Coast route from London as well as the East Coast.
 At first, this strategic objective was not advertised, and in any case Hawick as a major wool making town was a valid destination.
 On 9 February 1846 the North British Railway held a shareholders' meeting at which approval was given for the NBR to construct a branch line to Selkirk, but this was never carried into effect; by October 1847 shareholder discomfort with the extent of financial commitments being taken on, had reached an unbearable level.

 The Hawick line and its extension to Carlisle became the Waverley Route, and its completion encouraged ideas of connecting other Borders towns by branch lines or otherwise.
 Hawick was reached on 1 November 1849, and the line passed through Galashiels.

 Selkirk lay about 5 mi from Galashiels, and as well as woollen goods it had an important shoemaking industry.
-The independent Selkirk and Galashiels Railway was incorporated on 31 July 1854, with authorised capital of £24,000.
+The independent Selkirk and Galashiels Railway was incorporated by the Selkirk and Galashiels Railway Act 1854 (17 & 18 Vict. c. cxcix) on 31 July 1854, with authorised capital of £24,000.
 The promoters secured agreement with the North British Railway that the NBR would work the line; the terms were for 50% of receipts up to £3,000 a year and 45% above that.